- Our Attorneys

 Multiple Record-Setting Verdicts Family firm that treats clients like family

 People love dogs, but there are times when dogs do bite and cause severe injuries.
 At Jacobs & Jacobs, we are here to help if you need a New Haven dog bite attorney by your side.
 We know that these cases can become complicated, particularly when trying to secure compensation from a dog’s owner.
-The unfortunate reality is that dog bite injuries can lead to significant long-term consequences for injury victims, and our team is here to help you get through this process.
+The unfortunate reality is that dog bites can lead to significant long-term consequences for you or a loved one, and our law firm is here to help you get through this process.

 Dog bite injury cases are always challenging because there is going to be a significant push from the at-fault party to try to say the incident was an accident and that they should not be liable.
-However, an attorney will understand all of the Connecticut dog bite laws, and they will know how to take on insurance carriers in these cases.
+However, our dog bite lawyer will understand all of the Connecticut dog bite laws, and they will know how to take on insurance carriers in these cases.

 When we turn to Connecticut General Statutes section 22-357, we can see that the state operates under what is considered a “strict liability” dog bite law.
 Many other states throughout the country also operate under this type of system, and this means that the dog owner will be held liable for injuries their dog causes under the following circumstances:

 Under Connecticut’s strict liability dog bite law, this will apply to any injuries caused by the dog bite or for other kinds of injuries the dog may cause to a person.
 For example, if a person has been knocked over by a dog and breaks their arm, the strict liability dog bite law in this state will require the dog owner to pay compensation to the victim.
 In other states across the country, the strict liability law only applies to injuries caused by the actual bite.